Seasonal Planning for South Africa Travel

 South Africa's summer equates to winter in the northern hemisphere, and vice versa.
 Beyond that, Africa's southernmost country is characterized by a wet season and a dry season.
 The timing and nature of the two seasons, however, varies markedly according to geographic zone (determined by complex combinations of latitude, altitude, and coastal proximity).
 The moist tropical climate of KwaZulu-Natal Nature Reserve bordering the Indian Ocean, for example, bears little resemblance to rain-parched Namaqua National Park, bordering the Atlantic Ocean, despite their similar latitude.

-Thus, the specific weather of summer, autumn, winter, and spring will differ greatly depending upon where you are in the country.
+Thus, the specific weather of summer, fall, winter, and spring will differ greatly depending upon where you are in the country.
 The good news is that the country’s range of distinct climatic zones and far-flung nature reserves makes South Africa a world-class safari destination year-round.

 Climatic Zones and Best Safari Destinations